JZumun/post-hopper/README.md

 # PostHopper
-Javascript function for animated jumping between posts in a page using IntersectionObserver.
+Javascript function for animated scrolling between elements in a web page using IntersectionObserver.
 Check out the [demo page](https://jzumun.github.io/post-hopper/demo/) for an example.

 # Usage
 `PostHopper` can be used both in node and in the browser.